-Program students and faculty adhere to the customary rules of professional communication.
-The general guidelines below for email, text messages and phone calls to faculty / preceptors are:
+All students should adhere to the customary rules of professional communication.
+The general guidelines below for email, text messages and phone calls outside of normal business hours to faculty / preceptors are similar to the policies and practices used by credentialed practitioners.

-- Please respect the faculty's personal time and use professional discretion in calling faculty on their cell phones outside of regular business hours.
-Phone calls are always acceptable during regular business days / hours, and when reporting an absence for clinical. - The only official methods of communication in the program are direct, person-to-person phone calls and UAMS e-mail.
+The only official methods of communication in the program are direct, person-to-person phone calls and UAMS e-mail.
 This does not include personal email accounts (Gmail, yahoo, etc.) or text messages.